PurityControl7/PurityControl7/README.md

 So far, I've had the most contact with scripting languages like Bash, PowerShell, and Python.
 I'm also keen on deepening my understanding of assembly language.
 One of my long-term goals is to analyze, understand, and potentially write my own UEFI bootkits similar to CosmicStrand, which fascinates me deeply.
 For now, I am focusing on more realistic and pressing goals, one step at a time.
 While I possess a decent amount of knowledge about cybersecurity and penetration testing techniques, I know there's always more to learn and discover.

 Despite the big challenges in my job hunt and poor quality of life, I will never give up.
 I am committed to this path one hundred percent and nothing can stop me.

+## hackthebox:

+I joined the Hack The Box platform on August 23rd, 2024, and since then, I’ve been actively working to learn new skills and enhance my existing knowledge.
+Here’s the public link to my profile: [app.hackthebox.com/profile/2055208](https://app.hackthebox.com/profile/2055208)